 \subsection{Cohomological computations}

-In this section we do the main computations on prismatic cohomology that we will need in the rest of the paper.
-Assumption \ref{eq : equalityhodgenumber} gives a way to compute the Hodge groups, which is then used to study prismatic cohomology and the cohomology of the Nygaard filtration.
+In this section we carry out the main computations with prismatic cohomology that we will need in the rest of the paper.
+Assumption \ref{eq : equalityhodgenumber} gives a way to compute the Hodge groups, which we then use to study prismatic cohomology and the cohomology of the Nygaard filtration.